 Read more on how to diagnose a rotator cuff injury.

 The supraspinatus muscle runs along the top of the shoulder blade and inserts at the top of the arm (humerus bone).
 It is one of the four rotator cuff muscles.

 The main action of the supraspinatus muscle is to abduct the shoulder joint (lift your arm out sideways and upwards).
-It is an important muscle in throwing events, in particular slowing your arm down after release the impliment.
+It is an important muscle in throwing events, in particular slowing your arm down after releasing the implement.

 Supraspinatus tear causes

 A supraspinatus tendon tear is a common throwing injury.
-When you thow something, for example a Javelin, you use the powerful chest muscles to propel it forwards.
-After you have release the Javelin your arm must decelerate.
+When you throw something, for example, a Javelin, you use the powerful chest muscles to propel it forwards.
+After you have released the Javelin your arm must decelerate.
 As a result, huge forces go through the supraspinatus and other rotator cuff muscles.

 But few people bother to train these muscles.
-As a result, a muscle imbalance leaves the supraspinatus weak in comparison to the powerful ‘thowing muscles’.
+As a result, a muscle imbalance leaves the supraspinatus weak in comparison to the powerful ‘throwing muscles’.